As businesses prepare to reopen as part of Alberta's relaunch strategy, resources are available to help keep you, your staff, and your customers safe.

-Alberta corporate income tax balances and instalment payments coming due between March 18, 2020 and August 31, 2020 are deferred until August 31, 2020 to increase employers’ access to cash so they can pay employees, address debts and continue operations.
+Alberta corporate income tax balances owing on or after March 18, 2020, or instalments due between March 18, 2020 and September 30, 2020, may be deferred until September 30, 2020 to increase access to cash so employers can pay employees, address debts and continue operations.

 Education property tax deferral

 Education property tax rates will be frozen at last year’s level – reversing the 3.4% population and inflation increase added in Budget 2020.